Pshy0/pshy-license/TFCL.md

 Provided that you comply with the requirements of the License, permission is granted, free of charge, to deal in the work without restriction, including the rights to use, copy, modify, merge, publish, distribute, sell copies of the work, or any combination of those rights.

-A derivative work does not need to be licensed under this same License, provided that it is substantially larger that the licensed work, the licensed work is not part of it's core features.
+A derivative work does not need to be licensed under this same License, provided that it is substantially larger that the licensed work, or the licensed work is not part of it's core features.
 Otherwise, modified versions of the licensed work must be redistributed under this same License.

 To redistribute a work under this License, all information from the copyright notice, and a reference to this License, shall be included in all copies or substantial portions of the work.